tboggiano/mental-health-resources/README.md

 # Mental Health Resources
 I was speaking to a SQL Community member, [Dale Hirt](https://twitter.com/DaleHirt), a few months back and came up with the idea of putting up a mental health resource page on my blog and well I procrasinated.
 Then today I started and got the idea to host on GitHub instead so others could add things they find valuable.
 More to come this is just my first stab so stay posted.

+Now if pull requests seem like to much of a hassle for something small I don't mind if you just DM me on [Twitter](https://twitter.com/TracyBoggiano).
+But I do ask if you are adding a lot to do a pull request.

 I ask if you are going to contribute to this list to if it something that doesn't fall under something a community member has contribute you describe it's value.

 # In A Crisis Please Go Hear and Find a Number to Call and Ask for Help